TMHBBV/unbxdocs./docs/documentation/getting-started.md

 Netcore Unbxd offers a set of AI-driven tools for every stage of the product discovery process.
 From intelligent search to personalized recommendations, these features help you create engaging and high-converting e-commerce experiences.

-## Search
+## Search & Browse

-Optimize shopping across devices with AI-powered Search featuring autocomplete, dynamic ranking, and personalized relevance.
-Build over a hundred personalized product discovery experiences using APIs, SDKs, and platform plug-ins.
+Optimize shopping across devices with AI-powered Search & Browse.
+Automatically reorder and rank products based on real-time data and user intent, optimizing for higher conversion rates.
+Enable visual search and chat-based product discovery experiences using APIs, SDKs, and platform plug-ins.

 ## Recommendations

-Show personalized product recommendations and smart upsells or cross-sells based on shopper behavior, preferences, and purchase history.
-Use customizable widgets to place these suggestions across key touchpoints like homepages, product pages, and checkout flows to boost AOV and sales.
+Show personalized product recommendations based on shopper behavior, preferences, and purchase history.
+Use customizable widgets to place these suggestions across key touchpoints like homepages, product pages, and checkout flows to boost sales.

 ## Analytics

 Get real-time analytics to understand shopper behavior, product performance, and engagement trends.
 Use reports and performance metrics to make strategic decisions and enhance the shopping experience.

-## APIs & SDKs

-Use Netcore Unbxd’s APIs, SDKs, and easy-to-implement plug-ins to activate powerful features on top of existing e-commerce platforms and stores.

 # How Unbxd Delivers Value Across Roles